Ra3mbl/esphome_dexp_ac_component/README.md

-# ESPHome CHiQ/DEXP AC Component
+# ESPHome DEXP AC Component

-External ESPHome climate component for CHiQ/DEXP indoor AC units using the decoded UART protocol documented in `protocol.md` and `protocol_ru.md`.
+External ESPHome climate component for DEXP indoor AC units using the decoded UART protocol documented in `protocol.md` and `protocol_ru.md`.

-The component is based on the ESPHome external-component shape used by `GrKoR/esphome_aux_ac_component`, but the UART parser and command builder are implemented for the CHiQ/DEXP protocol:
+The component is based on the ESPHome external-component shape used by `GrKoR/esphome_aux_ac_component`, but the UART parser and command builder are implemented for the DEXP protocol:

 - UART: `9600 8N1`
 - Startup handshake: `AA 03 03 03 B3`